developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/configreference/index.md

 	<InvalidDecodeFrequency value="0xFFFF"/>

 ### ScanDecodeWav
+**Applies only to Windows Mobile/CE and Android KitKat and higher**.
 Specifies a '.wav'/'.ogg' file to be played when a scanned barcode is successfully decoded.
 File must be resident on the device.
 Overrides all scanner beeper settings.
 Case sensitive. '.ogg' file is supported on Android platform only.
-The ScanDecodeWav config tag does not rely on DecodeDuration, DecodeFrequency and DecodeVolume config tags. **Applies only to Windows Mobile/CE and Android KitKat and above**.
+The ScanDecodeWav config tag does not rely on DecodeDuration, DecodeFrequency and DecodeVolume config tags.
 Also see [remarks](#remarks) section below.

 **Possible Values**: